fyzanshaik/file-dropzone/README.md

 # 🚀 File-Dropzone: Simple File Upload Web Application

-Welcome to File-Dropzone, a straightforward and efficient file upload web application built with Node.js and Express!
+Welcome to File-Dropzone, a straightforward and efficient file upload web application built with Bun and Express!
 This application allows you to upload files effortlessly and manage them on your server.
 Whether you're a developer, student, or professional, you'll find File-Dropzone to be a handy tool for managing your files. 📁

 ## Features